luizfbalves/commands/fixer-types.md

 Before making any changes, you **MUST** follow this process for the identified error:

-#### Step 0: Use Available MCPs
+#### Step 0: Use MANDATORY MCP Tools

-Before analyzing the specific type issue, you **MUST** use available MCPs to gain deep understanding of context and make informed decisions.
+Before analyzing the specific type issue, you **MUST** use the MCP tools defined in the MANDATORY MCP TOOLS section above to gain deep understanding of context and make informed decisions.

-- Use `sequentialthinking` to decompose the problem and analyze potential solutions.
-- Use `memory` to store important decisions made during analysis.
-- Use `context7` to get an overview of the project architecture and existing patterns.
-- Use `shadcn` or `nextjs` MCPs if the code being fixed is related to UI components or Next.js patterns.

 #### Step 1: Identify the Error